There are so many amazing things to do in Playa del Carmen that you don’t want to miss.

 Renting a car in Playa del Carmen can be a great option as it will allow you the freedom to explore the city and surrounding areas as your curiosity explodes with excitement.
 Read all of our tips for renting a car in Mexico and if you’ve never driven in Mexico before, this is worth reading as well.

 There are a few different car rental companies at the Cancun Airport making it very convenient to start your journey to Playa del Carmen.
-You will also have the option to return the car at the airport at the end of your stay.
-You can check prices and pre-book your rental car through Rentalcars.com here.
+You will also have the option to return the car to the airport at the end of your stay.
+You can check prices and pre-book your rental car through Discover Cars here.

 An economically friendly option to reach Playa del Carmen is to take the local ADO bus.
 The ADO is a big charter-style bus with air-conditioning, assigned reclining seats, luggage storage, and a washroom making it a comfortable journey.

 You will find the ADO ticket terminal located near the exit of the Cancun airport.
 If you need help finding it at the airport just ask an attendant and they will be happy to point you in the right direction.
 Read our guide to bus travel in Mexico here.

 The bus departs the Cancun airport every hour and tickets cost 250 pesos (USD $12.25).
 The ADO will take you all the way right into downtown Playa del Carmen’s famous 5th avenue.
 From here you can easily catch a taxi or even walk to your hotel depending on where it is located and of course how much luggage you have.